Grade 6 Immunizations in B.C.

 The virus is spread through the air by an infected person sneezing or coughing.
 It can also be spread through contact with the fluid from chickenpox blisters or an infected person’s saliva, such as by sharing food or drinks or kissing.

 What is the HPV Vaccine?

-The human papillomavirus (HPV) vaccine, used in the B.C. grade 6 program is Gardasil®.
-It protects against 2 types of HPV (types 16 and 18) that cause about 70% of cervical cancers and several other cancers such as cancers of the vagina, vulva, anus, penis, mouth and throat.
-It also protects against 2 types of HPV (types 6 and 11) that cause about 90% of cases of genital warts.
+Beginning in September 2016, the human papillomavirus (HPV) vaccine used in the B.C. grade 6 program is Gardasil®9.
+The vaccine provides protection against 9 types of HPV.
+It protects against 7 types of HPV that cause about 90% of cervical cancers and several other cancers such as cancers of the vagina, vulva, anus, penis, mouth and throat.
+It also protects against 2 types of HPV that cause about 90% of cases of genital warts.
 The vaccine is provided to grade 6 girls as 2 doses given at least 6 months apart.